Report

 • Step 2 - testing different approaches to asking about gambling participation.

-• Step 3 - final test of agreed approach and content taking on board recommendations from step 1 and step 2 (not yet started).
+• Step 3 – the final test of the agreed approach and content taking on board recommendations from step 1 and step 2 has been completed.